iobeam/iobeam-client-tools/README.md

     ! device_name: bored-panda-152
     ! columns: col1, col2 ,col3, ..., colN

-If one of the columns is 'timestamp', this integer value is used as the row's timestamp when uploading data to iobeam.
+If one of the columns is 'time', this integer value is used as the row's timestamp when uploading data to iobeam.
 Otherwise, the current time is used.
-If a timestamp is provided in the data, its granularity (sec,msec,usec) should be specified as a program arg.
+If a time is provided in the data, its granularity (sec,msec,usec) should be specified as a program arg.

 As CSV input does not have type information (compared to JSON, for example),